 The IEEE-USA MOVE truck was toured by many people the last 2 weeks.
 Everyone has been very impressed and very thankful for the service we provide.
 Thanks again for all your support!

 05/13/2017 – Completing our last assignment today in Manchester Missouri.
 Get a day off and head home on Monday for a 2-day drive.

-05/12/2017 – IEEE-USA MOVE truck is in Manchester, Missouri today at the United Methodist church2-daya 2 day MARC*.
+05/12/2017 – IEEE-USA MOVE truck is in Manchester, Missouri today at the United Methodist church for a MARC*.
 We are supplying public internet access on the truck and running a private network for the Red Cross.
 Wonderful facility and 20 agencies supporting people that have been affected by flooding.

 * A MARC is a Multi-Agency Resource Center (Multiple Federal, State and local agencies gather at a single location to provide a variety of services to people affected by recent flooding).

 05/11/2017 – In Ellington, Missouri at a MARC (Multi-Agency Resource Center) IEEE-USA MOVE supplies internet and power for 20 agencies including the Red Cross.
 This tiny town had over 12 inches of rain in 24 hours which caused tremendous damage.

 05/07/2017 – Yesterday, the IEEE-USA MOVE team finished satellite setup and helped make several changes to Red Cross headquarters network configuration.
 They spent a long time planning the next week’s MARC events and loading the truck with equipment.
 Nearly 20 Multi-Agency Resource Centers will be in operation over the next 10 days.
 Scheduling the locations, travel times, and dates/times across 4 teams was a big challenge.